tomomano/aws-cdk-dojo/api-cors-lambda-crud-dynamodb/tutorial/README.md

 )
 ```

-Lastly, do not forget to grant permission for this lambda function so that it can manipulate DynamoDB:
+Grant permission for this lambda function so that it can manipulate DynamoDB:
 ```python
 dynamo_table.grant_read_write_data(create_one)
 ```